TheThingx/Projekt-C-Concept_of_an_autonomous_vehicle/README.md

 4. SDA:  Pin A4
 ---
 ### Step-down converter
-We used a step-down converter to bring the voltage from the used battery down to 5 V to provide for the Arduino board.
+A step-down converter was used to bring the voltage from the used battery down to 5 V to provide for the Arduino board.

 ---
-We also used a servo motor (already mounted in the car) for steering of the car that was plugged to pin D5, 5 V DC and GND as well as the two drivers for both rear BLDC motors connected to D9 pin and direct power supply from the battery.
+We also used a servo motor (already mounted in the car) for steering the car that was plugged to pin D5, 5 V DC and GND as well as the two drivers for both rear BLDC motors connected to D9 pin and direct power supply from the battery.

 ## Software description